lordmauve/dsls-talk/index.rst

 trying to express the same concepts in Python would be verbose and repetitive.
 This leads to being hard to read and a source of potential bugs.

+Also notice that some of these DSLs are very much intended for use embedded within a Python source file.
+Others are not.
+But don't underestimate the value of this.
+Indeed, Python's triple-quoted strings will let you include longer sections of DSL code within your programs, therefore behaving like an almost native extension of Python syntax.

 Python Metaprogramming DSLs
 ---------------------------